 The TIA suggests improvement to the West Coast Drive and The Plaza intersection by widening the median on West Coast Drive for vehicle storage, however this is not the City's preference.
 The draft SPSP also outlines significant upgrades to The Plaza to create a shared zone.
 Some of these upgrades are in response to community benefit incentives for an eight storey building.
 Given the impact on traffic performance identified in the TIA, there is further need for the treatment of this area to be considered based on road safety and performance levels.
 Other options that need to be considered include a roundabout and on-street parking to ensure that the area remains functional.
-This will require further discussions with the developer and other key stakeholders to identify and agree on the most appropriate treatments, and these will need to be implemented as part of the development application process.
-To ensure that this is highlighted as a consideration for the development application process, it is recommended that the draft SPSP be modified to acknowledge that there will be the need for infrastructure upgrades as part of the development of the activity centre.
+This will require further discussions with the developer and other key stakeholders to identify and agree on the most appropriate treatments, and these will need to be implemented as part of the development application process, it is recommended that the draft SPSP be modified to acknowledge that there will be the need for infrastructure upgrades as part of the development of the activity centre.